Michael Massey Player Props: Royals vs. Guardians

-Michael Massey -- with a slugging percentage of .588 in his past 10 games, including three home runs -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Aaron Civale on the mound, on July 25 at 7:10 PM ET.
+The Kansas City Royals, including Michael Massey (.206 on-base percentage in past 10 games, 62 points below season-long percentage), take on starting pitcher Gavin Williams and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-In his last game, he notched a home run while going 2-for-4 against the Yankees.
+In his last game he had a one-hit showing (1-for-3) against the Guardians.

 Michael Massey Game Info & Props vs. the Guardians